Under the Table and Dreaming

-Under the Table and Dreaming is the debut studio album from Dave Matthews Band, released on September 27, 1994.
+Under the Table and Dreaming is the debut studio album by the American rock band Dave Matthews Band, released on September 27, 1994.
 The album's first single was "What Would You Say", featuring John Popper of Blues Traveler on harmonica.
-Two other singles from the album followed, "Ants Marching" and "Satellite".
-By March 16, 2000, the album had sold six million copies, and was certified 6× platinum by the RIAA.
+Four other singles from the album followed: "Jimi Thing", "Typical Situation", "Ants Marching", and "Satellite".
+By March 16, 2000, the album had sold six million copies, and was certified six times platinum by the RIAA.

 Recording

 The acoustic guitar tracks on the album were played by Dave Matthews and Tim Reynolds.
 During the recording sessions, Matthews and Reynolds would sit face-to-face with a piece of glass between them, playing the same guitar part.
-This was done twice for each song, resulting in four acoustic guitar tracks (two from Matthews, two from Reynolds) all playing the same part on each song.
-Producer Steve Lillywhite frequently turned the volume down on Matthews' parts and turned the volume up on Reynolds' parts, resulting in Reynolds' guitar playing being more prominent on the final album.
+This was done twice for each song to yield a total of four acoustic guitar tracks, two apiece from Matthews and Reynolds.
+Producer Steve Lillywhite frequently turned the volume down on Matthews' parts and turned the volume up on Reynolds', resulting in Reynolds' guitar playing being more prominent on the final album.
 Reynolds then overdubbed additional acoustic and electric guitar parts.

 Matthews has stated during performances that the harmonica solo performed by John Popper on "What Would You Say" was done in only five to ten minutes, while Matthews was in the bathroom.

-One of Dave Matthews Band's most popular live songs, "Granny", was recorded in the studio sessions for this album and was originally intended to be the first single before being cut from the album.
+"Granny" was recorded for this release and Matthews wanted this to be the band's first single, but the song never made it to any of the studio albums.
+A studio version of this track is included on the 2014 reissue of the album.

-"#34" is the only instrumental track on the album although it was played live with lyrics on nine occasions in 1993, prior to the band taking it to the studio.
+"#34" is the only instrumental track on the album; however, it was played live with lyrics on nine occasions in 1993, prior to the band taking it to the studio.
 The band originally recorded the song with lyrics, but they were removed from the final album cut.
-On some pressings of the album there are 22 blank tracks between "Pay for What You Get" and "#34", so that the latter appears as track number 34.
-Other pressings simply have the 12th track pre-pended by a period of silence.

 The album's title comes from a lyric of the song "Ants Marching": "[He] remembers being small / playing under the table and dreaming".

-The album was dedicated "In memory of Anne" for Matthews' older sister Anne, who was killed by her husband in 1994 in a murder–suicide.
+The album was dedicated to Matthews' older sister Anne, who was killed by her husband in 1994 in a murder–suicide.
 Included in the jewel case packet is a picture of Dave Matthews and one of Anne's children.

+Critical reception

+Stereo Review noted that "Matthews is a lucid dreamer and idealist whose folk-jazz forays call to mind Bruce Cockburn, another square peg who wins fans with a combination of artistry and perseverance."
+The Baltimore Sun determined that "the band has a great sense of groove, evincing all the rhythmic discipline of a jazz band without ever losing its sense of the song."

 Track listing

-Note: Original CD editions of the album include 21 tracks of silence between "Pay for What You Get" and "#34".
+Note: Original CD editions of the album include 22 tracks of silence between "Pay for What You Get" and "#34".